 What Is a Crypto Wallet?

-From the name alone, you’d think that a crypto wallet is where you store your cryptocurrencies, much the same way you store your cash in your physical wallet.
+From the name alone, you’d think that a crypto wallet is where you store your cryptocurrencies (read our guide for beginners Crypto for Dummies, if you need a starting point), much the same way you store your cash in your physical wallet.
 That’s not how they work, though.

 Whereas the wallet in your pocket or bag holds your cash, cards and some odds and ends, a cryptocurrency wallet holds the information you need to access your crypto.
 This is due to the way crypto works.